alexkenley/vibe-code-scanner/ARCHITECTURE.md

     *   Handles edge cases like missing tools or empty results.
     *   Focuses on preserving complete, unmodified tool outputs for maximum utility.

+## MCP Server Integration

+### Overview

+Vibe Code Scanner now supports integration with AI coding assistants through the Model Context Protocol (MCP).
+This integration allows AI assistants to directly trigger code scans and analyze the results, providing a seamless experience for users.

+### Architecture Options

+#### 1. Native MCP Server

+The native MCP server is a Node.js HTTP server that implements the Model Context Protocol and acts as a bridge between AI assistants and the Vibe Code Scanner.

+**Components:**
+- **HTTP Server:** A lightweight Node.js server (`basic_mcp.js`) that listens on `127.0.0.1:7654`.
+- **Endpoint Handlers:**
+  - `/` - Health check endpoint
+  - `/sse` - Server-Sent Events endpoint required by the MCP protocol
+  - `/tools` - Endpoint that exposes available tools (scanProject)
+  - `/tools/scanProject` - Tool implementation that runs the Python scanner

+**Data Flow:**
+1. AI assistant connects to the MCP server via the `/sse` endpoint.
+2. AI assistant discovers available tools via the `/tools` endpoint.
+3. AI assistant triggers a scan by calling the `/tools/scanProject` endpoint with a project path.
+4. MCP server spawns a Python process to run `scan.py` on the specified project.
+5. Scan results are captured and returned to the AI assistant.

+**Benefits:**
+- Simpler setup for most users
+- Direct access to the local filesystem
+- Lower resource usage
+- No Docker dependency

+#### 2. Docker-Based MCP Server

+The Docker-based approach runs the MCP server inside a container, ensuring all dependencies are pre-installed and isolated.

+**Components:**
+- **Docker Container:** Built from `Dockerfile.mcp` with all required dependencies.
+- **MCP Server:** Same Node.js server as the native approach, but running inside the container.
+- **Volume Mounting:** The host filesystem is mounted into the container to allow scanning local projects.

+**Data Flow:**
+1. User starts the Docker container with port 7654 exposed.
+2. AI assistant connects to the MCP server running in the container.
+3. When a scan is triggered, the container accesses the mounted filesystem to scan the project.
+4. Results are returned through the container's network interface to the AI assistant.

+**Benefits:**
+- Consistent environment across all platforms
+- Pre-installed dependencies
+- Isolation from the host system
+- Matches the existing Docker-based execution model

+### Security Considerations

+- The MCP server binds only to `127.0.0.1` to prevent external access.
+- No sensitive data is stored or transmitted by the MCP server.
+- The server has read-only access to the files it scans.
+- For the Docker-based approach, proper volume mounting ensures the container only has access to the directories explicitly shared by the user.

+### Future Enhancements

+- Support for additional MCP tools beyond basic scanning
+- Enhanced error reporting and logging
+- Configuration options for the MCP server (port, binding address, etc.)
+- Authentication for multi-user environments
+- Integration with CI/CD pipelines through the MCP interface

 ## Data Flow

 1. User executes one of the following: